-The goal of Arctic Council marine litter monitoring efforts is to promote harmonized methods for monitoring and reporting on volumes and characteristics of marine litter throughout the Arctic marine environment.
+The goal of Arctic Council marine litter monitoring efforts is to promote harmonized methods for monitoring and reporting on amounts and characteristics of marine litter throughout the Arctic marine environment.
 While the monitoring plan gives overall recommendations on the design of the monitoring program, the monitoring guidelines are detailed technical documents that cover methods for examining marine litter in the Arctic environment by compartment.
-It includes several marine compartments: seawater, marine sediments, the seabed, shorelines, and marine biota (invertebrates, fish, birds, and mammals).
+The guidelines include several marine compartments: seawater, marine sediments, the seabed, shorelines, and marine biota (invertebrates, fish, birds, and mammals).
 However, the monitoring guidelines are not limited to the marine environment and also provide guidance on monitoring of the atmosphere, freshwater, terrestrial soil, ice and snow.
-The monitoring guidelines also include the technical information for sampling each compartment, processing the samples, and reporting results, in addition to recommendations for quality assurance/quality control measures.
-It is critical that the methods used result in comparable data across regions in the world, [in particular with data produced from monitoring programs under other regional action plans covering parts of the Arctic].].7.
-Implementation
+The monitoring guidelines include the technical information for sampling each compartment, processing and analyzing the samples, and reporting results, in addition to recommendations for quality assurance/quality control measures.
+[AMAP]

+[KoD] on last sentence above: It is critical that the methods used result in comparable data across the Arctic to allow circumpolar monitoring and assessments of levels and trends and to evaluate the effectiveness of the ML-RAP.
+It is also advisable that the data are comparable to other regions in the world, considering the interlinkage with other oceans.

+To link actions from the ML-RAP to specific compartments that can be monitored in order to track changes in environmental litter and microplastics, AMAP has developed a crosswalk matrix of the actions and the compartments (Appendix).
+For each action, the compartment indicated can be utilised for monitoring

+7. Implementation

 The ML-RAP addresses both short-term and long-term challenges and opportunities to reduce and eliminate marine litter from both sea-based and land-based sources in the Arctic region.
 The Arctic Council working groups will coordinate and cooperate closely to facilitate and support the actions listed in the ML-RAP.
-In addition, the Arctic Council will need to look to individual Arctic States for support and participation.
-Working regionally offers an economy of scale, particularly for such joint efforts as research, monitoring, and technical cooperation.
-It can also improve policy and program coordination, which in turn also help implementation.
-The implementation of this ML-RAP may also foster Arctic States cooperation to promote Arctic initiatives in other relevant international and regional fora, [as appropriate].
+In addition, the Arctic Council will need to look to individual Arctic States for support and participation, and the advancement of actions in accordance to national circumstances.
+Working regionally offers an economy of scale, particularly for such joint efforts as research, monitoring, and technical cooperation in collaboration with local communities.
+It can also improve policy and program coordination, which in turn also strengthen helps implementation.
+The implementation of this ML-RAP may also foster Arctic State cooperation to promote Arctic initiatives in other relevant international and regional fora [as appropriate].

 The Arctic Council provides strong institutional support for the stewardship of the Arctic marine environment.
 The implementation of this ML-RAP relies on the existing structures and mechanisms of the Council, i.e., Arctic Council biannual meetings, Senior Arctic Official (SAO) meetings and the activities of the Arctic Council working groups.
 Each working group, under the overall direction of the SAOs, implements, subject to available resources, those actions that relate to their mandate and incorporates them into their work plans by consensus.
-As a part of the marine litter found in the Arctic comes from outside of the region, cooperation and collaboration between Arctic States, Permanent Participants, Observer States and international organisations, as well as other countries can contribute to reducing marine litter in the Arctic.
+As part of the marine litter found in the Arctic comes from outside of the region, cooperation and collaboration between Arctic States, Permanent Participants, Observer States and international organisations, as well as other countries will contribute to reducing marine litter in the Arctic.

-Reports on the implementation of the ML-RAPwill be submitted bienniallyto the SAOs.
+Reports on the implementation of the ML-RAP willwill be submitted biennially to the SAOs.
 PAME, in collaboration with all Arctic Council subsidiary bodies, will lead a review and period update of the ML-RAP.

-Under the direction of SAOs, PAME will, in consultation with other Arctic Council Working Groups and Permanent Participants, develop a Communication Plan to raise awareness of the ML-RAP in support of its implementation.
+Under the direction of SAOs, PAME will, in consultation with other Arctic Council Working Groups and Permanent Participants, develop a Communications Plan to raise awareness of the ML-RAP in support of its implementation.

 References